 Roberta Daley graduated from the University of Newcastle, Australia, with a bachelor’s degree in business (marketing major).
 She started working at UD in 2010 in the Office of Advancement as office manager, but later assumed the role of creative services coordinator.
-Roberta, who is now director of marketing & communications operations, provides project management leadership in the development of creative initiatives for marketing and advertising, as well as consults and works with faculty and staff to help plan the composition and layout of publications and production of print and digital design projects.
+Roberta, who is now director of marketing & communications operations & client services, provides project management leadership in the development of creative initiatives for marketing and advertising, as well as consults and works with faculty and staff to help plan the composition and layout of publications and production of print and digital design projects.

-Sarah Oates holds two bachelor's degrees in visual communication; one with an illustration concentration from the University of Kansas, the other a graphic design emphasis from the School of the Art Institute of Chicago.
+Sarah Oates holds two bachelor's degrees in visual communication; one with an illustration concentration from the University of Kansas, the other with a graphic design emphasis from the School of the Art Institute of Chicago.
 When she's not glued to her Mac creating UD print collateral or brainstorming infographics for Tower magazine, you can find her traveling, teaching and taking yoga classes in various locations across the DFW Metroplex.